-FHWA conducted its annual NBIS compliance review from June 4, 2020 to December 11, 2020, with a draft report provided on December 30, 2020.
+FHWA conducted its annual NBIS compliance review from June 14, 2021 to December 13, 2021, with a draft report provided on December 13, 2021.
 VDOT had 45 days to address any deficiencies that were identified.
 The compliance review consisted of a review of the statewide inventory/database/organization/procedures for structure (bridge and large culvert) safety inspections and a QA review of a sample of structure records and structure field reviews of each of the nine districts.
-The National Bridge Inspection Program Final Summary of Metrics Performance Year 2019 (PY2019) review found VDOT Compliant with 20 of the 23 NBIS metrics.
-VDOT was found to be in substantial compliance of Metric 3 (Qualifications of Personnel - Team Leader) due to three (3) safety inspection team leaders under review without a current refresher course certificate on file; these inspectors had not conducted inspections during the review period in the state, however this was sufficient to find the program in substantial compliance.
-An additional sample of seventeen (17) team leaders were found to be qualified with current documentation on file.
-VDOT was found to be in conditional compliance for Metric 14 (Inspection Procedures - Post or Restrict) based on review of the Plan of Corrective Action in place; VDOT continues to review and post structures in a timely manner as dictated by regulation and policy.
+The National Bridge Inspection Program Final Summary of Metrics Performance Year 2022 (PY2022) review found VDOT Compliant with 22 of the 23 NBIS metrics.
+VDOT was found to have successfully implemented the Plan of Corrective Action for Metric 3 (Qualifications of Personnel - Team Leader), and the program is now in compliance.
+In addition, VDOT was found to have successfully implemented the Plan of Corrective Action for Metric 14 (Inspection Procedures - Post or Restrict); VDOT continues to review and post structures in a timely manner as dictated by regulation and policy.
 VDOT was found to be in substantial compliance of Metric 18 (Scour Critical Bridges) due to VDOT's document retention policy for scour evaluations differing from FHWA interpretation of published guidance.
 There were no problems identified on the current or previous review for Metric 18; however, the substantial compliance finding remains while the Improvement Plan is active.
 VDOT is establishing a QA/QC program for ancillary structures similar to those currently in place for bridge, large culvert, and tunnel inspections.

-Inspection Program FY2021 Accomplishments: The Bridge Safety Inspection Program had a number of significant accomplishments this year.
+Inspection Program FY2022 Accomplishments: The Bridge Safety Inspection Program had a number of significant accomplishments this year.
 Despite continued COVID-19 pandemic-related restrictions and added safety precautions detailed in VDOT Reopening Plan, Structure & Bridge personnel completed all bridge safety inspections for FY2021 within the required intervals.
-The bridge safety inspection team also finalized a Request for Proposal to procure a Digital Bridge Inspection and Reporting software solution, which is now in the final stages of selection.
+The bridge safety inspection team also completed procurement of a Digital Bridge Inspection and Reporting software solution, which is currently being configured for implementation.
 This innovative solution will digitize data collection during bridge safety inspections, automatically generate inspection reports, and provide comprehensive workflow and tracking for bridge safety inspection and reporting operations.

-4.2.2 Load Rating
+4.2.2 Bridge Load Rating